taosdata/TDengine/docs/en/14-reference/02-tools/08-taos-cli.md

 You can also control the behavior of the TDengine CLI through parameters set in the configuration file.
 For available configuration parameters, refer to [Client Configuration](../../components/taosc).

+## Error Codes Reference
+After version 3.3.4.8 of TDengine, the TDengine CLI returned error codes in the error message.
+Users can search for the specific cause and solution on the error code page of the TDengine official website, see [Error Codes Table](https://docs.taosdata.com/reference/error-code)

 ## TDengine CLI Tips

 - Use the up and down arrow keys to view previously entered commands.